georust/rinex/rinex/README.md

 most common RINEX formats, for both data analysis and data production, without performance compromises.

-It aims at providing a modern and credible alternatives to tools like `teqc`
+One of its objectives is to be a credible modern alternative to tools like `teqc`.

 ## File naming conventions